-A section of the Udagashanti mantras describes the procedure for observing the rising of Nakshatras in the east.
-Narayana Iyengar in his paper, on astronomical observations in India in the 2nd millennium BCE, to be published in the Indian Journal of the History of sciences refers to the Udagashanti Mantras.
-He writes that Sanskrit Pundits as late as the 11th century wrote commentaries on these mantras providing a newer context to the observation of the Heliacal rising of stars.
-The existence of these commentaries is a proof that the custom verifying astronomical calculations in the Panchang against sky observations was in vogue in the past.
-It attests to the fact that scientific temperament accompanied religious rituals in India until the arrival of Islamic rule.
+A section of the Udagashanti mantras highlights the importance of observing the rising sign in the east.
+Narayana Iyengar mentions this in his paper.
+His paper (Indian Journal of the History of sciences) mentions astronomical observations in India in the 2nd millennium BCE.
+In addition, the paper notes that the Sanskrit Pundits wrote commentaries on these mantras, as late as the 11th century.
+These commentaries bring a different context to the observation of the Heliacal rising of stars.
+In summary, such commentaries are a proof for the custom of verifying astronomical calculations in the Panchang.
+Bhodayana emphasized the importance of sky observations in a distant past.
+These show that scientific temperament accompanied religious rituals in India until the arrival of Islamic rule.

-An educated section of Indian society today is totally ignorant of such facts and is ready to brand Vedic sciences as fictional.
-Vedic rituals, invoking the guidance of Devatas in the subtle fields, is certainly in the domain of faith.
-But the stringent timing requirements and the necessary spatial configurations for rituals had provided the impetus for the blossoming of scientific temper far earlier in the India subcontinent than in any other part of the world.
-It is worth popularizing the idea that the interpretations of scientific facts in the mantras continued for several millennium.
-I myself had earlier memorized some sections from the Udagashanti mantras but only realized that some are related to sky observations after finding Narayana Iyengar’s paper.
+Many intellectuals in India today remain totally ignorant of such facts.
+Therefore they are ready to brand Vedic sciences as fictional.
+Certainly, Vedic rituals, invoking the guidance of Devatas in the subtle fields, belongs to the domain of faith.
+However, the stringent timing requirements and the necessary spatial configurations for rituals give us different picture.
+These provided the impetus for the blossoming of scientific temper in the India subcontinent.
+Therefore, it is worth popularizing the idea that the interpretations of scientific facts in the mantras continued for several millennium.
+I had memorized some sections from the Udagashanti mantras without understanding their meanings.
+However, I realized the references to sky observations in them after finding Narayana Iyengar’s paper.